callanjeff/Workflow-Setup/README.md

 # Workflow-Setup

 A reusable bash script to create a standardized project directory structure for bioinformatics workflows.
-Ideal for TCGA multi-omics studies, including RNA-seq, methylation, CNV, and proteomics.
-Originally designed for a biomarker discovery project using PRRG2 in cervical cancer (TCGA-CESC), this structure promotes clean organization and reproducibility.
+Suitable for a wide range of TCGA and omics-based studies, including RNA-seq, DNA methylation, CNV, proteomics, and clinical metadata integration.
+This structure promotes clean organization, reproducibility, and scalability across diverse bioinformatics projects.

 ## Directory Structure Created

 ```
-TCGA_CESC_PRRG2_Project/
+TCGA_XXXX_YYYY_Project/
 ├── data/
 │   ├── raw/           # Raw downloaded data
 │   ├── processed/     # Cleaned or normalized data
 │   └── metadata/      # Sample metadata and survival files
 ├── scripts/
 │   ├── R/             # R scripts for analysis
-│   ├── python/        # Optional Python tools
+│   ├── python/        # Python scripts for data processing
 │   └── bash/          # Shell scripts for automation
 ├── results/
 │   ├── figures/       # All plots and charts
-│   ├── tables/        # DEG and enrichment tables
+│   ├── tables/        # Processed results like correlation tables, enrichments
-│   └── exports/       # Output datasets for reporting
+│   └── exports/       # Output datasets for reporting or downstream use
 ├── reports/
-│   ├── draft_text/    # Report drafts
+│   ├── draft_text/    # Report drafts (Markdown, notes)
-│   └── final_pdf/     # Final write-up
+│   └── final_pdf/     # Final write-up or submission
-├── references/        # PDFs and papers
+├── references/        # PDFs and citation sources
 └── README.md          # Project overview
 ```

+> Replace `XXXX` with the TCGA cohort name (e.g., `CESC`, `KIRC`) and `YYYY` with the gene, target, or variable of interest (e.g., `PRRG2`, `TP53`, `ImmuneScore`).

+---

 ## How to Run